Furnal-Equinox/virtual.furnalequinox.com/README.md

 * Deploys to Netlify with nothing more than what is in `netlify.toml`.
 * Uses the Gatsby cache during deployment for fast build times!

-# What's in This Repository?
+# 💾 What's in This Repository? 💾
-### Loose Files 📄
+### 📄 Loose Files 📄
-* `.estlintrc.js` and `.estlintignore`: configuration files for ESLint, which helps enforce consistency and avoid some ambiguities and errors.
+* `.estlintrc.js` and `.estlintignore`: configuration files for ESLint, which helps enforce a consistent code style and avoid some ambiguities and errors.
 * `.gitignore`: tells Git which folders and files to ignore to keep the repository size down on GitHub.
+* `.gitmodules`: tells Git which repositories to pull in as submodules and where they go.
+Our only `content` submodule is private, so trying to clone it will fail unless you have access to it.
+You should replace this submodule with your own content.
 * `.stylelintrc.js`: configuration file for stylelint, which does the same thing as ESLint but for CSS and its cousins like SASS / SCSS.
 * `.textlintrc`: configuration file for textlint, which can check prose for grammar problems.
 * `LICENSE`: the license file.